 How much does it cost?

-Registration for the Children’s Competition costs £5, which includes your first submission.
+Registration for the Children’s prize costs £5, which includes your first submission.

 You may enter up to two more submissions at a cost of £5 each.

 There is a SPECIAL OFFER for bulk school entries: £10 for 10 children.

 Please email anne for a code and instructions.

 Registration for NOA18/19 starts on 30 September 2018 and ends at midnight on the 6 January 2019.

 What can I enter?